-47. Once a tribunal position is established through the appointment of an individual as a member of that tribunal that position shall be deemed a permanent roster position and, unless and until it is designated to be a redundant position in accordance with the procedures specified in this Part, it shall continue to be filled through the renewals of that member's terms or through the filling of a vacancy in that position by the selection and appointment of another individual all in accordance with the provisions of this Act.
+48. Once a tribunal position is established through the appointment of an individual as a member of that tribunal, that position shall be deemed a permanent roster position and unless and until it is designated to be a redundant position in accordance with the procedures specified in this Part, it shall continue to be filled through the renewals of that member's terms or through the filling of a vacancy in that position by the selection and appointment of another individual all in accordance with the provisions of this Act.

-Redundant Positions
+64 Redundant Positions

-- 48. When the Ministry concludes that a tribunal may have a larger roster of members than it needs in order to deal in a timely fashion with the flow of cases it can reasonably expect in the foreseeable future, it shall in confidence, but in consultation with the tribunal's chair, develop a roster-reduction proposal specifying: - a.
-The facts and analysis on which the caseload projections and tribunal production levels are based; - b. the number of positions to be declared redundant; - c. the protocol for identifying the positions that are to be declared redundant including the members whose expected term renewals may have to be denied in support of the plan, which protocol maximizes fairness for those involved while minimizing the impact on the tribunal's capacity going forward; - d. the notice and compensation package for any members who must be effectively "laid off" and the plan for re-engaging them elsewhere in the System where possible; and - e. the strategy for managing the public announcement of the plan. - 49.
-The Ministry will share the proposed roster reduction plan in confidence with the Council who, after consultation in confidence with the tribunal's chair, shall give the Ministry its opinion of the plan and after considering that opinion the Ministry will make such adjustments, if any, as in its opinion are warranted in light of that opinion and may then proceed with the plan as adjusted. - 50.
-Members whose positions are declared redundant and who leave the System shall be entitled to a compensation package of four months salary and four months continued benefits from the expiry date of their last term.
+49. When the Ministry concludes that a tribunal may have a larger roster of members than it needs in order to deal in a timely fashion with the flow of cases it can reasonably expect in the foreseeable future, it shall in confidence but in consultation with the tribunal's chair develop a roster-reduction proposal specifying:

+a.
+The facts and analysis on which the caseload projections and tribunal production levels are based;

+b. the number of positions it proposes to declare redundant;

+c. the protocol for identifying the particular positions that are to be declared redundant including the members whose expected term renewals may have to be denied in support of the plan, which protocol maximizes fairness for those involved while minimizing the impact on the quality of the tribunal's work going forward;

+d. the notice and compensation package for any members who must be effectively "laid off" and the plan for re-engaging them elsewhere in the System where possible; and e. the strategy for managing the public announcement of the plan.

+50. The Ministry will share the proposed roster reduction plan in confidence with the Council which, after consultation in confidence with the tribunal's chair, shall give the Ministry its opinion of the plan and after considering that opinion the Ministry will make such adjustments, if any, as in its opinion are warranted in light of that opinion and may then proceed with the plan as adjusted.

-PART VI
+51. Members whose positions are declared redundant shall be authorized and required to complete the writing of decisions pending at the time of the lay-off and may with the chair's approval continue the hearing of cases of which they are seized at the time of the lay-off, for all of which they shall be compensated at the per diem rate applicable to part-time members.

+52. Members whose positions are declared redundant and who leave the System shall be entitled to a compensation package of four months salary and four months continued benefits from the expiry date of their last term.

-MEMBERS' COMPENSATION
+PART VI: MEMBERS' COMPENSATION

-51. The full-time members' salaries and benefits and the part-time members' per-diem rates shall be established and adjusted annually in accordance with the system for determining compensation levels for members of the Ontario public service for which purpose they shall be deemed to be members of the public service.
-In compensation-setting and adjustment proceedings the

-Council shall be deemed have the standing of the members' public-service employer.
+53. The full-time members' salaries and benefits and the part-time members' perdiem rates shall be established and adjusted annually in accordance with the system for determining compensation levels for members of the Ontario public service for which purpose they shall be deemed to be members of the public service.
+In compensation-setting and adjustment proceedings the Council shall be deemed have the standing of the members' public-service employer.

-PART VII
+65 PART VII: TRIBUNAL ADMINISTRATION